Algebraic K-Theory of infinity-Operads: Preliminaries about dendroidal sets

 \section{Preliminaries about dendroidal sets}

-In this section we want to recall briefly the theory of dendroidal sets as discussed in \cite{MoerW07, MW09, MC10, MC11, MC11a}.
-A dendroidal set is a generalization of a simplicial set.
-Therefore recall that simplicial sets are presheaves on the category $\Delta$ of finite, linearly ordered sets, i.e. $\sSet = [\Delta^{op}, \text{Set}]$.
-The new step for the definition of dendroidal sets is to replace the indexing category $\Delta$ by a bigger category called $\Omega$.
+In this section we briefly recall the theory of dendroidal sets as discussed in \cite{MoerW07, MW09, MC10, MC11, MC11a}.
+Dendroidal sets are a generalization of simplicial sets.
+Recall that simplicial sets are presheaves on the category $\Delta$ of finite, linearly ordered sets, i.e. $\sSet = [\Delta^{op}, \text{Set}]$.
+Dendroidal sets are similarly a presheaf category on an extension of the simplicial category $\Delta$ to the dendroidal category $\Omega$.

 The category $\Omega$ is defined as follows.
-The objects are given by finite, rooted trees.
-That are graphs with no loops equipped with a distinguished outer edge called the root and a (possibly empty) set of outer edges not containing the root called leaves.
+The objects are given by finite, rooted trees; that is, graphs with no loops equipped with a distinguished outer edge called the root and a (possibly empty) set of outer edges not containing the root called leaves.
 As an example consider the tree: \\

+We also allow the tree which only consist of a single edge without vertices.
+For this tree the root is also a leaf, in contrast to the requirement that the leaves are distinct from the root.
+In particular, this tree should be carefully distinguished from the other tree with one edge